Jens-G/Redis-Samples/README.md

 ## Runtime dependencies

 - [Redis](http://redis.io) up and running.
-For the cluster stuff, you will need Redis 3.0 or better.
-Anything else should work as well with the latest Redis 2.x version available on your platform.
+Streams require Redis 5.0 or better.
 - some data in CSV format for some of the feature samples (see there for details)

+Pro Tip: Windows users may consider running Redis in a Docker cntainer, that's the easiest way to set it up quickly.